Amorphous set

 In set theory, an amorphous set is an infinite set which is not the disjoint union of two infinite subsets.

 Existence

 Amorphous sets cannot exist if the axiom of choice is assumed.
 Fraenkel constructed a permutation model of Zermelo–Fraenkel with Atoms in which the set of atoms is an amorphous set.
-After Cohen's initial work on forcing in 1963, proofs of the consistency of amorphous sets with Zermelo–Fraenkel were obtained.
+This is already sufficient for proving the consistency of the existence of an amorphous set with Zermelo–Fraenkel set theory with atoms.
+After Cohen's initial work on forcing in 1963, proofs of the consistency of amorphous sets with Zermelo–Fraenkel set theory were obtained.